aaciii/skipstartupframes/README.md

 ## 2004 BYOAC Legacy

 Skip Startup Frames is not a new concept and not my idea.
-It was actually originally a MAME C++ patch that originated back in [early 2004](https://www.retroblast.com/archives/a-200403.html) by Alan Kamrowski II.
+It was originally a MAME C++ patch that originated back in [early 2004](https://www.retroblast.com/archives/a-200403.html) by Alan Kamrowski II.
 It made it's way into some long-forgotten forks of MAME like NoNameMAME and BuddaMAME but has now been reborn as an easy-to-install MAME Plugin!

 ## Requirements